 Well, in the middle of a heatwave, it rained on Carolyn and Laurence’ wedding day.

 Surprisingly I think it worked really well despite the weather.
 The tipi felt a lot more snug and atmospheric and warm than some venues with thin fabric marquees.
 The canvas was watertight, and the ground was dry underneath.
 They’d also rolled out a long runner mat for guests, reducing the risk of the entrance getting muddy.
 Loch Tay Highland Lodges worked perfectly as a location for this tipi wedding.
 There was plenty of accommodation for guests and lots of suitable flat space for the tipis to be erected.
 This made it the best place for a tipi wedding.

-A tipi wedding can have that whole cool festival wedding vibe but if it looks like the weather might not be perfect, you can always make it have a more cosy camp feel by accessorising with a stack of warm snuggly blankets and (if your tipi is large enough) a fire pit!
+A tipi wedding can have that whole cool festival wedding vibe but if it looks like the weather might not be perfect, you can always make it have a more cosy glamping feel by accessorising with a stack of warm snuggly blankets and (if your tipi is large enough) a fire pit!
 It’s perfect for roasting marshmallows in the evening.